Cosmology from UNIONS weak lensing profiles of galaxy clusters: Results

 We use the results in Eq.\;(14) of \cite{Mpetha} to define the radial range of the infall region over which to compare the simulated and observed profiles.
 Adopting the constants associated with UNIONS gives an angular radius at which we expect the signal in the infall region to peak of $\theta_{\rm peak}=0.254\,$deg.
 Considering Fig.\;4 of \cite{Mpetha}, we use an angular range of log$(\theta_{\rm peak})\pm0.25\,$dex.
 To convert the angular range to a radial range, we use the mean redshift of the DLIS high sample and adopt a fiducial value of $\Omega_{\rm m}=0.3$.
 This translates into a radial range of $1.77-5.61\,$cMpc$/h$.
 This range is shown as the grey band in Fig.\;\ref{fig:obs_profiles}.

 In each cosmological simulation with a given value of \oas, the amplitude of the simulated profile in the defined radial range is compared to the amplitude of the observed profile in the same range.
 We always compare observed and simulated profiles generated with the same value of $\Omega_{\rm m}$.
 Each simulation in Fig.\;\ref{fig:cosmo_from_profiles}, represented by a black dot, has an associated $\chi^2$ of the difference between the simulated and observed profiles in the infall region.
-The best fitting simulation is $\Omega_{\rm m}=0.3$, $\sigma_8=0.8$.
-We fit a 3D paraboloid to the $\chi^2$ values, and plot the minimum of the paraboloid with a green cross; this point has a reduced $\chi^2$ of $\chi_r^2=0.98$.
-Finding the contour with $\Delta\chi^2=1$ above the minimum gives marginalised $68.3\%$ constraints of $\Omega_{\rm m}=0.29\pm0.05$ and $\sigma_8=0.80\pm0.04$.
+We fit a 3D paraboloid to the $\chi^2$ values, and plot the minimum of the paraboloid with a green cross; this point has a reduced $\chi^2$ of $\chi_r^2=0.51$.
+Finding the contour with $\Delta\chi^2=1$ above the minimum gives marginalised $68.3\%$ constraints of $\Omega_{\rm m}=0.34\pm0.06$ and $\sigma_8=0.77\pm0.04$.
 To draw the 2D $68.3\%$ and $95.5\%$ confidence regions we plot contours of $\Delta\chi^2=2.3$ and $\Delta\chi^2=6.81$ from the minimum.
-Also plotted are \textsc{GetDist} \citep{getdist} chains from Planck \citep{Planck} and eROSITA \citep{eROSITA_abundance}.
-It should be noted that paraboloid fit to the $\chi^2$ surface is itself uncertain.
-Drawing from the correlated best-fit parameters for the 3D paraboloid produces a set of possible paraboloids, leading to a variation in the reported constraints of $\pm0.01$.
+Also plotted are \textsc{GetDist} \citep{getdist} chains from \textit{Planck} \citep{Planck} and the first eROSITA All-Sky Survey (eRASS1) \citep{eROSITA_abundance}.
+It should be noted that the paraboloid fit to the $\chi^2$ surface is itself uncertain.
+Drawing from the correlated best-fit parameters for the 3D paraboloid produces a set of possible paraboloids, leading to a variation in the reported constraints of $\pm0.02$.